jfarcher/cbpi-MQTTClient/README.md

 ```

 ## Testing
-In order to test the client in a local enviroment you'll need an MQTT message broker such as [Mosquitto](https://mosquitto.org/).
-You can easily install the message broker on you local CraftBeerPi by using the following command.
+In order to test the client in a local environment you'll need an MQTT message broker such as [Mosquitto](https://mosquitto.org/).
+You can easily install the message broker on your local CraftBeerPi by using the following command.
 ```
 sudo apt-get install mosquitto mosquitto-clients
 ```